VitriolOlja/arm-vs-code-extension/README.md

 This VS Code extension adds hover-based expansion of `.equ` symbolic constants commonly used in ARM assembly files.

+Since this extension is not published on the Visual Studio Marketplace, you can install it manually by following these steps.

 ## Features

 - Highlights `.equ` symbolic constants and their usages.